eunsookim1/README/JSON.md

 >JSON is a lightweight data interchange format.
 >JSON is language independent.
 JSON is "self-describing" and easy to understand.
+>In JSON, data is represented as key-alue pairs, where the keys are strings and the values can be strings, numbers, objects, arrays, booleans, or null.
+>It is often used in web applications to transmit data in a structred way between the client and the server.
 ### JSON Example
 This JSON syntax defines an employees object: an array of 3 employees records (objects):
 ```js